fyngyrz/aa_macro/users-guide.md

 to a style, and that is also available as part of the class functionality.
 You can learn about it below where \[split\] and \[parm\] are described.

+Within the built-in reference, below, there are multiple examples of using styles.
+If you have questions or suggestions, please contact me using the information at the top of the `aa_macro.py` file.

 ## Built-In Reference